f3-factory/F3com-data/base/main.md

 ##### Groups

-Since `F3 v3.0.7` it is possible to assign multiple routes to the same route handler, using an array of routes in `$pattern`.
+It's possible to assign multiple routes to the same route handler, using an array of routes in `$pattern`.
 It would look like this:

 ```php
 $f3->route(